Sail Away (Randy Newman album): Legacy

 In 2000 Sail Away was voted number 582 in Colin Larkin's All Time Top 1000 Albums.
-That same year, it was ranked number 268 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
+That same year, it was ranked number 268 on Rolling Stones list of the 500 Greatest Albums of All Time.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Brian Wilson has said that this album profoundly affected him at the time of its release, briefly keeping him from sliding further into depression and mental illness.
 In particular, Wilson noted that he listened to Sail Away "over and over" while physically writing down the lyrics which would become the Beach Boys' Mount Vernon and Fairway fairy tale EP.
-In 2021, Wilson ranked Sail Away third on his list of "5 Albums I Can't Live Without" for Spin magazine.
+In 2021, Wilson ranked Sail Away third on his list of "5 Albums I Can't Live Without" for Spin.

 "Burn On" plays over the opening titles of the 1989 movie Major League.
 According to the film's director, David S. Ward, he chose the song because it was the only one he knew of that was about Cleveland, Ohio, which is where the movie takes place.
 The chorus of the song, "burn on, big river, burn on," refers to when the Cuyahoga River caught fire due to pollution in 1969.

 The song "Old Man" plays during the closing credits of Noah Baumbach's 2017 film The Meyerowitz Stories.